Bull-chasing Calderon suits English style

 “Last year was a bit of a disaster, whereas this year we have been in the top six for more or less the whole season,” said Calderon.

-“We've spent so many years inside those spots and twice we've finished in the and it's not happened for us.
+“We’ve spent so many years inside those spots and twice we’ve finished in the play-offs and it’s not happened for us.

 “It’s great for the club the position we are in, and if we keep knocking on the door eventually it will open.”